kleene-project/klee/docs/klee_image_tag.md

 ## Description
-Redefine the nametag of an image.
+Redefine the nametag of an image where `NAMETAG` follows the `name:tag` format.
+If `:tag` is omitted, `:latest` is assumed.

-A nametag must be valid ASCII and may contain lowercase and uppercase letters, digits, underscores, periods and dashes.
+A nametag may contain lowercase and uppercase letters, digits, underscores, periods and dashes.
 A nametag may not start with a period or a dash and may contain a maximum of 128 characters.
-The `name` and `tag` components are seperated by `:`.

 ## Examples